-Since 1947, the Edinburgh International Festival has attracted the biggest stars of stage and concert halls, with luminaries ranging from Maria Callas to Sir Ian McKellen, Yehudi Menuhin to Margot Fonteyn, Pavarotti to Nicola Benedetti.
+Since 1947, the Edinburgh International Festival has attracted the biggest stars of stage and concert halls, with luminaries including renowned opera singers Maria Callas and Luciano Pavarotti, actor Sir Ian McKellen, dancer Margo Fonteyn, and violinist Yehudi Menuhin.

 Designed to bring people together and create a festival spirit through great art after World War II, the Edinburgh International Festival has always aimed to present a programme of classical music, opera, theatre and dance of the highest possible standard, with the director inviting the best artists in the world to perform.
 It continues to create a wide breadth of thrilling cultural experiences for all who attend.